Peter-Akos/peter-akos.github.io/_posts/2023-10-19-Hofstede-TSNE.md

 ### What is t-SNE?

-t-distributed stochastic neighbor embedding is a nonlinear dimensionality reduction technique that excels in revealing underlying patterns and structures within high-dimensional datasets.
+[t-distributed stochastic neighbor embedding](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding){:target="_blank"} is a nonlinear [dimensionality reduction technique](https://en.wikipedia.org/wiki/Dimensionality_reduction){:target="_blank"} that excels in revealing underlying patterns and structures within high-dimensional datasets.
 Unlike traditional techniques that may distort relationships, t-SNE aims to preserve the local and global similarities between data points, making it particularly suitable for visualizing cultural dimensions.

 ### How Does t-SNE Work?

 At its core, t-SNE minimizes the divergence between two probability distributions: one that measures pairwise similarities between data points in the high-dimensional space and another for the low-dimensional space.

-The optimization objective is to find a low-dimensional representation that minimizes the Kullback-Leibler divergence between these two distributions.
+The optimization objective is to find a low-dimensional representation that minimizes the [Kullback-Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence){:target="_blank"} between these two distributions.

-The pairwise similarities are defined using a Student's t-distribution in the low-dimensional space, allowing t-SNE to focus on preserving the relative distances between points.
+The pairwise similarities are defined using a [Student's t-distribution](https://en.wikipedia.org/wiki/Student%27s_t-distribution){:target="blank"} in the low-dimensional space, allowing t-SNE to focus on preserving the relative distances between points.

 ### Why t-SNE in Cultural Analysis?